makezurich/make-zurich.github.io/de/faq/index.md

 #### **What are my transportation options for getting to and from the event?**

 We recommend to use public transport to get to the event.
-Unterwerk Selnau is located only a few steps away from several stations, which are heavily connected by the train, tram and bus network.
+Kraftwerk is located only a few steps away from several stations, which are heavily connected by the train, tram and bus network.

 #### **How can I contact the organizer with any questions?**